★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 McDonald's is a global quick-service restaurant franchisor and operator with three reported segments: U.S., International Operated Markets, and International Developmental Licensed Markets & Corporate.
 The moat is primarily demand-driven (brand trust and habit) and reinforced by a dense physical restaurant network.
-The model is strengthened by franchising economics and site-level control from long-term agreements and a large real estate footprint.
-Key risks include value perception and traffic sensitivity, regulatory shifts affecting franchising and labor, and intense local competition across markets.
+The model is strengthened by franchising economics, long-term agreements, site-level real estate control, and its digital/delivery/drive-thru development agenda.
+Key risks include value perception and traffic sensitivity, franchisee execution/investment capacity, regulatory shifts affecting franchising and labor, and intense local competition across markets.

 Primary segment